Coombe Junction Halt railway station

 Coombe Junction Halt railway station serves the villages of Coombe and Lamellion near Liskeard, Cornwall, England, UK.
-It is situated on the Looe Valley Line and operated by Great Western Railway.
+It is situated on the Looe Valley Line between Liskeard and St Keyne Wishing Well Halt, 6 mi 63 chain from Looe, and is managed by Great Western Railway (who operate all services).
 All trains on this line have to reverse at Coombe Junction, but very few continue the short distance into the platform to allow passengers to alight or join the train.